nms-scribe/cosmopoeia/idea.md

     [ ] `gen-civil` all-encompassing command
 [ ] `curve-borders` command
     [ ] Creates new layers for several thematic layers that have less blocky borders.
 This is a matter of taking the shape line segments, and converting them to beziers.
 It makes for better visual appeal.
 One issue is making sure they all match up with the ocean shorelines, and that their edges line up.
+        -- If I go through every vertex in the outer rings and map them with:
+           * what shape id they belong to
+           * what index in the ring they are in that shape id -- then I might be able to map them into segments, and retain their order...
+Okay, I'm not sure where I'm going with that now.
     [ ] is_ocean, or maybe groupings.
 The other layers do have to line up exactly with this, so they have to take this into account as well.
     [ ] biomes
     [ ] nations and provinces